PANNC.ORG

 • Shield-edges must have at least 3/8'' of foam padding.

-• Weapon Limitation: If you use a Large Shield, your choices for offensive weapons are limited to Pistols and Boffer Weapons.
+• Weapon Limitation – If you use a Large Shield: your choices for offensive weapons are limited to Boffer Melee Weapons and Shield-legal Blasters* (see below).

 Picture